The class teacher is Miss Clark and Mrs Andrews works with us.

 Choose from one, or even more, of the following.
 Alternatively, choose something of your own – get creative!

-From this they will then look at examples of non-fiction writing in order to create their own travel guide to Pompeii for children.
+From this, they will then look at examples of non-fiction writing in order to create a class children’s information text on Ancient Egyptian life.
 The objective will be to inform the reader whilst also entertaining; developing the children’s ability to write in a variety of styles and for a range of purposes.
-Finally, the children will develop an information leaflet to be used as a museum guide for an exhibit of artefacts from Pompeii.
-They will need to include their historical knowledge as well as engaging the reader with high quality descriptive language and interesting anecdotes.

 How you can support your child at home:

-This term our PE day will be on a Wednesday and we will swim on a Friday.
+This term our PE day will be on a Wednesday.